 Being an assistant headteacher in an inner-city Leeds school, Bex Wilson, our founder, had all too often seen the devastating effects on children of hunger and poor living conditions.

-At this point, Bex was determined to use her time and influence to make a difference for families like these, and after rallying friends and family to provide beds for this boy and his brother, Zarach was born.
+At this point, Bex was determined to use her time and influence to make a difference for families like these.
+She rallied her friends and family to provide beds for this boy and his brother.
+With those two beds, Zarach was born.

-What started as a grassroots effort has grown into a national charity, strengthened by compassionate donors, volunteers, and partners.
-Over the years, Zarach has provided thousands of children with a bed to call their own, but the journey doesn’t stop here.
+Over 15,000 beds later, Zarach has grown to reach children across the country, strengthened by compassionate donors, volunteers, and partners.
+But the journey doesn’t stop here.
 We’re committed to expanding our reach and offering hope to even more families, creating lasting change in the lives of children.